Free Bet Blackjack – Game Rules and Best Strategies

 - Be sure to stand on all your hard hands at 17; it does not matter what card the dealer will show

-- At 13 through to 15, always be sure to hit that soft hand
+- From 13 through to 15, always be sure to hit that soft hand

 How is Free Bet Blackjack Different from traditional Blackjack?

 Free Bet Blackjack does not differ from the traditional blackjack game in many ways.
-The most notable difference is that with Free Bet Blackjack, a bettor usually gets some free double downs and splits from the house.
-In addition to this, the free bet blackjack odds tend to be better.
+The most notable difference is that with Free Bet Blackjack, a bettor usually gets free double downs and splits from the house.
+In addition, the free bet blackjack odds tend to be better.

 Can several free draws and splits happen on one hand?

-Yes they can.
+Yes, they can.
 For instance, if a bettor has a pair of eights, the first split to the game is usually free.
-If other eights are dealt, the bettor is awarded another free split.
+The bettor is awarded another free split if the other eights are dealt.

 What is the one downside of Free Bet Blackjack?